 Not long ago we talked to you about Music players for use on Gnu / Linux.
 We must also say that any Gnu / Linux distribution offers a music player as well as a word processor.

 In this case we are going to tell you about LPlayer, a minimalist and lightweight multimedia player It works perfectly on low-resource computers (and also on high-resource computers).
 LPlayer works in any distribution but we have to say that it can only be installed in distributions that are based on Ubuntu, on Linux Mint or in Ubuntu.LPlayer is a minimalist player created by Atareao.
-It is a free and free player that has basic options and in order to satisfy users who only want to listen to music and podcasts.
-LPlayer works like the old WinAmp, that is, we create lists of files and the player plays it at the speed we want, with the bass and treble that we want thanks to its equalizer, and / or eliminates the blank spaces between audio and audio.
+It is a free and open player that has basic options and aims to satisfy users who only want to listen to music and podcasts.
+LPlayer works like the old WinAmp, i.e. we create lists of files and the player plays it at the speed we want, with the bass and treble that we want thanks to its equalizer, and / or eliminates the blank spaces between audio and audio.

 This player supports the main audio formats: Mp3, M4a, Flac and Ogg.
 These formats are the most popular among podcasts and music songs.